akeneo/pim-helpcenter/content/md/assets/pam-migration-guide.md

 If you have several new asset families, tags won't be shared between the different families.

-## I used fake transformations in the PAM
+## I used artificial transformations in the PAM
 In the new Asset Manager, transformations are no longer mandatory (and are also more powerful).

 So if you don't want to use transformations, you don't have to set a transformation.